Dwayne234/HR-PeopleTeam/README.md

-# GenAI Research Assistant
+# HR - PeopleTeam Agent

-A Streamlit-based AI research assistant that can answer questions about Transformers, Attention Mechanisms, and recent ML papers.
+A Streamlit-based AI Agent that can answer questions about DigitalOcean HR.

 ## Features